-Are staff accompanying a Groomer Operator eligible for reimbursement?
+Are volunteers accompanying a groomer operator eligible for reimbursement?

-A single staff person who accompanies a Groomer Operator for safety and/or trail maintenance purposes may be eligible for reimbursement at half of the volunteer labor rate upon review of Phase III submission.
-A justification for this Groomer Operator Assistant must be noted along with appropriate logging of hours, which must be commensurate with Groomer Operator hours (see Phase III Expense Report form for more details).
+A single volunteer laborer who accompanies a Groomer Operator for safety and/or trail maintenance purposes may be eligible for reimbursement at half of the volunteer labor rate upon review of Phase III submission.
+A justification for this groomer operator assistant must be noted along with appropriate logging of hours, which must be commensurate with groomer operator hours (see Phase III Expense Report form for more details).